Akoto090/better-f1-renewed/README.md

 This mod is inspired from [Better F1](https://www.curseforge.com/minecraft/mc-mods/better-f1) by [UltimateBoomer](https://www.curseforge.com/members/ultimateboomer/projects).

 If you search for a fabric version use [THIS](https://www.curseforge.com/minecraft/mc-mods/better-f1-reborn) one.
+Thanks for [Sooki](https://github.com/sooki1), helping with the Player Model

 ## License